ZTX-Foundation/tuxedo/doc/contracts/utils/extensions/IWhitelistedAddresses.md

 # IWhitelistedAddresses.sol

 ## Introduction
-An interface for defining how the `WhitelistedAddresses` functions.
+An interface for defining how `WhitelistedAddresses` functions.
 Please see [WhitelistedAddresses.sol](./WhitelistedAddresses.md) for more details.

 ## Events
 ### `WhitelistAddressAdded()`